vs-ude/fyr-www/content/intro/lang.md

                                 // Signed value, usually 32 bits
 ```

 WebAssembly uses a 32-bit address space by default, hence Fyr treats `int` as an alias for `int32` in WebAssembly.
 On Arduinos, `int` is an alias for `int16`.
-When compiling for other targets than WebAssembly MVP, `int` can be an alias for `int16` or `int64`.
+When compiling for other targets than WebAssembly MVP, `int` can be an alias for `int16` or `int32` or `int64`.

 {{% notice note %}}
 The types `float` and `double` might be renamed to `float32` and `float64` in a future version of the language.
-{{% /notice %}}

-{{% notice note %}}
-`int`, `uint` and `byte` might become independent types, so that casting between these platform dependent types and types of fixed size might require an explicit cast.
-Currently it is platform specific whether a cast is required or not.
 {{% /notice %}}

 All data types have a default value of 0.